hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 	See [MySQL fails to start upon retrying update](#mysqlfails) to correct this issue.

-* Early Ubuntu Trusty kernel versions have known issues with KVM which  will severely impact SSH connectivity to instances.
+* Early Ubuntu Trusty kernel versions have known issues with KVM that can impact SSH connectivity to instances.
 Test hosts should have a minimum kernel version of 3.13.0-36-generic.

 	The update steps, as root, are::